Ancient Israel and Sociopolitical Questions

 To what extent is the Hebrew Bible a political document?

-The Hebrew Bible is not a purely religious document or a de-facto record of history.
-Rather, it is close to a political document intertwined with religious and economic aspects of life.
+The Hebrew Bible is not a purely religious document or a de facto record of history.
+Rather, it is close to a political document intertwined with spiritual and economic aspects of life.
 Anthropologically speaking, politics is an intrinsic part of the human story, where all aspects of human life are interconnected and interdependent (Gottwald, 7-31).
-For example, human beings need physical protection and security, psychological balance, cultural comfortableness, political power, and religious myths to account for their socio-cultural, economic, and religious life experiences.
+For example, human beings need physical protection and security, psychological balance, cultural comfortableness, political power, and religious myths to account for their socio-cultural, economic, and spiritual life experiences.
 Human life is part of this web of various power networks such as economy, religion, and politics.
-“Political” has to do with the power that can run a society or a state for the benefit of interested groups.
+“Political” involves the power that can run a society or a state for the benefit of interested groups.
 In this sense of broadly conceived politics, the main concerns have to do with who got more power, political, and economic.
 In this report, I make three important points to support my claim that the Hebrew Bible is essentially a political document.

 First, the historical narrative of the Hebrew Bible is not a pure record of what really happened; rather, it has a history of composition or redaction in light of later writers’ interpretive agendas or concerns (McNutt, 5).
 In other words, they reinterpret the past in light of their life experience of exile for example.
 The main concerns have to do with how to reconstruct their state once again like the Davidic Kingdom.
 During the Persian period when Nehemiah led people to rebuild the wall of Jerusalem, he and his group of people were interested in building their identity based on the picture of the Davidic Kingdom’s glory in Jerusalem, not in any other place.
 Throughout this, the basic claim is that Jerusalem is the only godly royal place where the temple is a symbol of God’s presence and protection.
 Jerusalem is superior, and people need protection from all sorts of peril or foreign threats.
 This sort of royal ideology emphasizes people’s obedience to the high priests, and political and religious leaders, to fulfill the dream of a once-again-powerful Davidic Kingdom.
 This way of social, and political order demands certainly many sacrifices from ordinary people, for example, mobilizing economic resources to serve that purpose.